-- Often, baby gains a lot of weight quickly; but very occasionally poor weight gain can occur.
+- Often, baby gains a lot of weight quickly.

 - Your baby may be extra fussy between feeds, especially in the evening.

-- Your baby generally has a bowel motion at each feed that is often green and frothy (and possibly also explosive).
+- Your baby generally has a bowel motion at each feed (or even more) that is often green and frothy (and possibly also explosive).

 - You find the lactose overload article applies to your breastfeeding situation.

 In the first few weeks, it is common for mothers to make more milk than their baby needs.
 Early on, this can sometimes lead to engorgement.
 It can take about 6 weeks for your breasts to adjust to making the right amount of milk for your baby’s needs.